 Rinze Zwanenburg started in 2011 with his PhD, to further investigate the anatomy of Dupuytren disease.
 Despite the fact that the condition has first been described in the early 17th century, the pathoanatomy is largely unexplored.
 This knowledge can contribute to a successful treatment, since many treatment options require detailed knowledge about the anatomy.

 The department of Plastic Surgery is also involved in research about epidemiological aspects of Dupuytren disease.
 PhD graduate Rosanne Lanting determined the prevalence of Dupuytren disease in the general elderly population of the city of Groningen, which was 22%.
 Furthermore, she investigated disease patterns and started a study to follow the course of Dupuytren disease.
 The latter is a longitudinal cohort study including 262 Dupuytren patients with various disease stages.
 Every 6 months, the hands of the participants are examined to record the disease progression in detail.
-This study is currently coordinated by PhD candidate Dieuwke Broekstra, and it data-collection is still going on.
+This study is currently coordinated by postdoctoral researcher Dieuwke Broekstra, and its data-collection is still going on.
 Eventually, the data of this study will be used to identify factors that predict the course of the disease.

-Sanne Molenkamp recently started her PhD on ultrasonography in Dupuytren disease.
+Sanne Molenkamp is completing her PhD on ultrasonography in Dupuytren disease.
 There are a few studies that indicate that ultrasonography is a valuable tool in providing information about the pathoanatomy of Dupuytren disease preoperatively.
 This way, complications can be prevented and it might be possible to obtain a better surgical result.
 Furthermore, it has been suggested that disease activity can be visualized using ultrasonography.
 If this is correct, it might be possible to predict disease progression using ultrasonography.

 Theses from PhD graduates of our department on Dupuytren disease, can be downloaded from the links below.